 Double folded and top stitched hems work well.
 Whether neatening the edges of cloths for wiping or hemming garments, this method conceals the raw edges so they won’t fray when being laundered.
-Choose a narrow, half inch (12mm) hem for shirts and blouses or a deeper two to three inch (5cm to 8cm) hem for a full summer skirt as the depth adds weight and improves the drape.
+Choose a narrow, half-inch (12mm) hem for shirts and blouses or a deeper two to three-inch (5cm to 8cm) hem for a full summer skirt as the depth adds weight and improves the drape.

 Place the wrong sides of the cheesecloth together with the raw edges level and sew ¼” from the edge.
 Trim slightly and press the seam flat with the seam allowances to one side.
 Turn over, and with the right sides now facing and the join right on the outer edge, pin and sew approximately ¼” from this edge.
 This should ensure that all the raw edges of the cheesecloth are enclosed within the French seam giving a tidy finish on the inside.

 The loose weave of cheesecloth makes it suitable to draw threads from the cloth creating a decorative effect.
-Pull a band of yarns from the weave at regular intervals, for example, count 30 threads in, take 10 out and repeat.
-Select a blanket type stitch on your sewing machine and choose decorative thread and stitch either side of the band of removed stitches to secure the edges.
+Pull a band of yarns from the weave at regular intervals, for example, count 30 threads in, take 10 out, and repeat.
+Select a blanket-type stitch on your sewing machine and choose decorative thread and stitch either side of the band of removed stitches to secure the edges.
 This works well as a feature above the hem of a skirt or when used on bias panels of a gored skirt.

 Use a hot, steam iron for cheesecloth.
-This is needed to smooth the cotton fabric and will not damage it.
+Ironing is needed to smooth the cotton fabric and will not damage it.
 This also makes it ideal as a pressing cloth for protecting more delicate fabrics from the heat of the iron.